gramineproject/examples/scikit-learn-intelex/README.md

 # Run Intel(R) Extension for Scikit-learn* with Gramine

-Here's an example of running Python scripts under Gramine:
+Here's an example of running Intel(R) Extension for Scikit-learn* scripts under Gramine:

 Without SGX: